ardatiftikci/COMP305-Group10-Project/README.md

 How to Run Code:

-- Modify the relevant file @ line x to the desired test file name.
+- Modify the relevant java file @ line 15/16 to the desired test file name.
 - Run as a java application.

 Test Results: